Join/Renew for Just $16 A Year

 - Free membership for your spouse or partner

-A blood sugar test is a simple procedure that measures the amount of glucose in the blood.
+A blood sugar test is a simple procedure that measures the amount of sugar, or glucose, in the blood.
 It is performed by obtaining a small sample of blood and analyzing it.
 Blood can be obtained from a vein puncture or through a finger stick.

 Glucose is one of the body’s main sources of energy.
-Various types of foods, especially carbohydrates, grains, and fruits, are converted into glucose and can raise blood sugar levels in the body.
-A blood sugar test measures the amount of blood sugar or glucose in the body.
+Food containing carbohydrates, such as grains and fruits, is converted into glucose and raises blood sugar levels in the body.
+A blood sugar test measures the amount of glucose in the blood.
 It can be useful in diagnosing diabetes.
-It can also help diabetics manage their condition.
+It can also help people with diabetes manage their condition.

 Blood sugar tests do not usually cause many side effects.
 Blood sugar tests performed through a vein puncture can cause swelling and bruising at the puncture site.
 Blood sugar tests performed with a finger stick do not usually cause side effects other than possible soreness at the puncture site.

-A blood sugar test can play a critical part in managing diabetes.
-The test identifies when glucose levels are too high or too low.
-This helps someone know when to take insulin.
+Regular blood sugar testing can play a critical part in managing diabetes.
 Monitoring blood sugar levels also provides information on how well a person’s diabetes is being controlled and how stable blood sugar levels are.
+Testing can help a person with diabetes decide whether his or her treatment plan needs to be adjusted.

 Very few risks are associated with a blood sugar test.
-Excess bleeding can occur, but it is unlikely.
-Any time the skin is punctured, infection is a risk, but it is also unlikely.
+Any time the skin is punctured, infection is a risk, but this is very unlikely.
 Not having enough blood or getting an inaccurate reading are also risks of the procedure.

 Some blood sugar tests require preparation.
-Fasting blood sugar tests require that a patient refrain from eating for 12 hours prior to the blood test.
+Fasting blood sugar tests require that a patient refrain from eating for between 8 and 12 hours before the test.
 Non-fasting blood sugar tests do not require any special preparation.

 Written by: MaryAnn DePietro